Parramatta Stadium: Uses

 The stadium was used as a host venue for the 2008 Rugby League World Cup and the 2010 Four Nations.
 Two of Ireland's 2008 Rugby League World Cup Group C games were played at Parramatta Stadium: one against Tonga and the other against Samoa.
 When the Parramatta Eels were playing the ground's eastern grandstand is named the Mick Cronin Stand and the western grandstand, the Ken Thornett Stand in honour of two of the club's leading former players.

 On 18 September 1997 two 1999 Rugby World Cup qualifiers – Western Samoa vs Tonga and Australia vs Fiji—were played at Parramatta Stadium.
 A number of NSW Rugby Union club matches were played at the ground between 2001 and 2002.
 Australia A also played a match against Canada in 2002 at Parramatta Stadium.
 During 2007, Parramatta Stadium was also the home ground for the Western Sydney Rams club side that participated in the now defunct Australian Rugby Championship.

-Baseball had been played at Parramatta Stadium with the Sydney Blues playing home matches there.
-The Sydney Blues entered the Australian Baseball League in 1992 and played out of Parramatta Stadium to much controversy of having such a short home run fence in right field.
-The Sydney Blues were later known as the Sydney Storm who also played some games at Parramatta, until the collapse of the Australian Baseball League in 1999.
+Baseball was played at Parramatta Stadium with the Sydney Blues playing home matches there.
+The Blues entered the Australian Baseball League in 1992 and played out of Parramatta Stadium.
+Due to the rectangular pitch there was controversy due to the extremely short home run fence that was only 230 feet, 100 less than is typical for a baseball game.
+The Sydney Blues were later known as the Sydney Storm and played there occasionally until the collapse of the Australian Baseball League in 1999.
+During the 93/94 Finals series, Game 2 between Sydney and the Brisbane Bandits attracted a record Australian baseball league crowd of 13,700 fans at Parramatta that saw Brisbane win the championship series 2-0 after a 10-9 thriller in favour of the visiting side.